Outsmarted by Ayumu: What a Chimpanzee Taught Us About Memory

 Strategies to Improve at the Chimp Test

-While you may never match Ayumu, these strategies can help you push closer to the limits of human spatial memory.
+While you may never match Ayumu's speed, these strategies can help you push closer to the limits of human spatial memory.
+The key insight from the primate research is that humans struggle because they try to process numbers verbally rather than spatially.
+Strategies that encourage spatial, holistic encoding tend to be most effective.

 Gestalt Perception